 The motor that made it into the Dyson Supersonic is just 27mm and spins at 110,000 rpm.
 By making the motor smaller, the brand could place it in the handle rather than on top of the dryer, which is why conventional dryers feel top-heavy and cumbersome.
 Despite its tiny size, you would expect a motor that powerful to be noisy.
 The sound is still there, but a lot of it is emitted at a higher frequency (which is inaudible to humans, so it seems much quieter).

-The dryer also has "air multiplier technology," which means it draws in 13 litres of air per second through the handle and up to the snout, where it then blasts 41 litres per second at your hair.
+The dryer also has "air multiplier technology," which means it draws in 13 liters of air per second through the handle and up to the snout, where it then blasts 41 liters per second at your hair.
 With everything being so streamlined, the dryer can be smaller and lighter, which avoids the dreaded arm ache.

 As for your hair, it dries quicker, but it's also better protected.
 While the air is flowing, a microprocessor is checking the heat of the air every 20 seconds to ensure it doesn't overheat and damage your hair (there are also four heat settings to choose from).
 There are different magnetic attachments that come with it, including two types of concentrator nozzle for smoother, shinier styling and a diffuser for curly hair.